-- Spray a baking sheet with nonstick spray then spread popcorn mixture into a single layer and bake.
+- Spray a baking sheet with nonstick spray then spread pumpkin caramel popcorn mixture into a single layer and bake.

 All ready to eat whenever you want it.
-Great for a sweet fall snack or while watching your favorite movie.
-I like to serve mine in some metal cones that I bought with colorful napkins inside.
-Doesn’t it just look like fall?
+I love to eat this Pumpkin Spice Caramel Corn for a sweet fall snack or while watching my favorite movie.
+I like to serve mine in some metal cones that I bought lined with colorful napkins inside.
+Doesn't it just look like fall?
+Enjoy!

 - 10 cups popped corn